NielsMittelstaedt/ASM-Analyser/README.rst

 Usage
 -----
-If you want to use an assembly file directly, it should be located in the ``test_files/asm`` directory.
-Otherwise, C input programs should be placed in the ``test_files/c_in`` directory.
-You can run the **main.py** using the following command:
+To install the package, run ``pip install .`` in the root directory of this project.
+After installation, the command **asm-analyse** should be available to you.
+Instead of installing the package and using the command, it is also possible to run the tool by executing the **main.py** file in the **asm_analyser** directory.
+A few arguments can or need to be passed in order to run the tool:

-``python main.py -f INPUT_FILE -o=OPTIMIZATION -b=BRANCH_PRED``
+``asm-analyse -f INPUT_FILE -o OPTIMIZATION -b BRANCH_PRED``

-The first argument is required and specifies the name of the program you want to run (located in the folder mentioned above).
-If you pass the filename with the **.s** ending, the assembly file will be used and no C code will be compiled.
-However, if you use the **.c** ending, the C code is compiled before the tool is run.
+The first argument is required and specifies the path to the input program you want to run.
+You can either pass an assembly file which then won't be compiled anymore, or a C file.

-For the compilation process, you can specify the level of optimization GCC should use.
-This can be either empty or take one of the following values: ``-O1``, ``-O2``, ``-O3``.
+The next argument can then be used to specify the optimization level with which GCC should compile the C file to assembly.
+This can be either empty (no optimization) or take one of the following values: ``O1``, ``O2``, ``O3``.

 The last argument can be used to specify the desired branch prediction strategy.
 By default, a simple one bit branch prediction is used (one_bit).
 Currently three different branch prediction methods are implemented: ``one_bit``, ``two_bit1`` and ``two_bit2``.
 The first one uses one single bit to track whether a branch was taken or not during its last execution.
 The next two methods can be seen as four-state state machines in which the next prediction is based on the current state.